lscambo13/ElegantFin/README.md

 - Once that cache is updated, the new version will be loaded automatically.
 - There are multiple ways to clear the cache depending on your OS, smartphone or TV.
 Look online if you don't know.
 - On the web version, you can force a hard refresh of the page using CTRL + F5.
 - On apps, try signing out and back in again.
 OR in case of Jellyfin Media Player on windows, you might need to delete the cache folder.
-That should definitely pull the latest version.
 </details>

 <details>